Code360In/katacoda-scenarios-27/nlp-nanodegree/bag-of-words/_challenges/01-Introduction/BOW_from_scratch_challenge.md

 # Add each of of the individual vector back to list object which stores all sentence vectors to represent as a matrix
 ```

+### BOW model
+You can see the BOW model, containing either 0 and 1, if that feature is found in each document.